 (Copy the URL of your feed)

-(Paste the feed URL into a feed reader to view the feed content.
-Image: http://feedreader.com/online)
+(Paste your URL of your feed into a feed reader to view the content.
+Source: Feedreader.com)

-As mentioned earlier, no matter what industry you are in, you could easily add to your site the latest content from an industry-related government department or authoritative site in your industry by simply adding content from their feed.
+As mentioned earlier, no matter what industry your business operates in, you can display on your site the latest news and updates from an industry-related government department or authoritative site in your industry by simply importing their RSS feed.
 You can easily display a range of information on your WordPress site like news, Facebook comments, or content from thousands of sites using the WordPress RSS widget.

-First, Find a website or blog containing content that you would like to display on your sidebar and copy the feed URL …
+First, Go to a website that publishes content that you would like to display on your site and copy the RSS feed URL to your clipboard …

 Refresh your web browser.
-The content can now be seen on the sidebar …
+The content can now be seen on the sidebar (or wherever you have added the RSS widget – e.g. footer, custom menu, etc) …

 Add Your WordPress RSS Feed To Search Consoles